indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 ##Building a custom collector

 I gave a general overview of the *Collector* interface.
 This should be enough to start creating our own custom collector.
 The Collectors class includes static methods which return some commonly used Collectors.
-Let's create our own custom collector.
+But for special cases, we would need to create our own custom collector.
 Suppose you have a list of continuous values and you would like to create a histogram from it.
 A histogram is a graphical representation of the distribution of numeric data.
 The custom collector would need to return a data structure which holds all the required data to create a histogram.

+Since the values are continuous, they need do be divided into buckets.
+To make things simpler, let's create a collector which can be applied to a stream of `double` values and which returns a `Map<Integer, Integer>`.
+The key of the map is the bucket index and the value counts the number of occurrences of values from the original stream that fit in the bucket bounds.

+To create a new collector, a new class needs to be created which implements the Collector interface.
+Let's call the class `HistogramCollector`.

+{% highlight java %}
+public class HistogramCollector
+    implements Collector<Double, Map<Integer, Integer>, Map<Integer, Integer>> {

+    private int bucketSize;

+    public HistogramCollector(int bucketSize) {
+        this.bucketSize = bucketSize;
+    }

+    //implement abstract methods defined in the Collector interface }
+{% endhighlight %}

+Its constructor accepts the size of the bucket.
+So for example, if the size is set to 10, values from 0 to 10 (excluding 10) will be in the 0th bucket.

+The methods defined by the interface need to be implemented.
+I'm going to implement them in the order defined in the previous paragraph.
+First of all, the `supplier()` method needs to return a function which returns an empty accumulator.

+{% highlight java %}
+@Override
+public Supplier<Map<Integer, Integer>> supplier() {
+    return HashMap::new;
+}
+{% endhighlight %}

+When the stream is being traversed, stream elements are being accumulated by the function returned by the `accumulator()` method.

+{% highlight java %}
+@Override
+public BiConsumer<Map<Integer, Integer>, Double> accumulator() {
+    return (map, val) -> map.merge((int)(val / bucketSize), 1,
+            (a, b) -> a + 1);
+}
+{% endhighlight %}

+The returned function accepts the accumulator map and the next element in the stream.
+Then it merges the element into the map.
+The map key is found by dividing the value by the size of the bucket.

+The `finisher()` method needs to return a function which transforms the accumulator to the final result.
+In this case, the accumulator is the final result as well.
+Therefore it is possible to return the identity function.

+>In mathematics, an identity function, also called an identity relation or identity map or identity transformation, is a function that always returns the same value that was used as its argument.

+{% highlight java %}
+@Override
+public Function<Map<Integer, Integer>, Map<Integer, Integer>> finisher() {
+    return Function.identity();
+}
+{% endhighlight %}

+Two more methods need to be implemented.
+The `combiner()` method is used when 2 maps are merged.
+This can happen when you process the stream in parallel.
+When merging maps, the values for the same keys should be summed.

+{% highlight java %}
+@Override
+public BinaryOperator<Map<Integer, Integer>> combiner() {
+    return (map1, map2) -> {
+        map2.forEach((k, v) -> map1.merge(k, v, (v1, v2) -> v1++));
+        return map1;
+    };
+}
+{% endhighlight %}

+The final method is `characteristics()`.
+This returns a Set of `Characteristics` indicating the characteristics of this Collector.

 ##collect vs reduce